-Do you like the fluff and loft of down, but you struggle with allergies?
-Do you want a warm comforter but can’t pay for expensive down?
-Then you might want to take a look at the Superior Down Alternative Comforter.
+Those who like the fluff and loft of down but struggle with allergies or want a warm comforter and can’t pay for expensive down might want to take a look at the Superior Down Alternative Comforter.

-This lofty down alternative comforter has many of the hallmarks of down but without the drawbacks.
+This lofty down alternative comforter has many of the hallmarks of down but without many of the drawbacks.

-Is this fluffy, affordable comforter a good pick?
-Read on for my full review.
+To find out if this fluffy, affordable comforter is a good pick, read on for my full review.

-- You struggle with allergies.
+- Those who struggle with allergies.
 While some down comforters are advertised as being hypoallergenic, they are rarely as safe (when it comes to allergies) as down alternative comforters.
 The Superior has a microfiber shell and polyester fill that shouldn’t have issues trapping allergens such as dust mites and pollen.
-If you find yourself getting a stuffy nose or watery eyes when you sleep with a down comforter, the Superior could work for you.
+For those who find themselves getting a stuffy nose or watery eyes when they sleep with a down comforter, the Superior should be a good choice.

-- You want a fluffy comforter for a value price.
+- Those who want a fluffy comforter for a value price.
 For the most part, down comforters are more expensive than down alternative comforters.
-Down is naturally loftier than synthetic fills, but the Superior is quite fluffy for a down alternative comforter.
-The fill has good body, and the baffle boxes (which consist of a thin strip of fabric sewn between the two layers of the comforter to create a 3-dimensional fill box) allow for maximum loft.
+While down is naturally loftier than synthetic fills, the Superior is quite fluffy for a down alternative comforter because the fill has good body and the baffle boxes (which consist of a thin strip of fabric sewn between the two layers of the comforter to create a 3-dimensional fill box) allow for maximum loft.

-- You need a comforter for winter or fall.
+- Those who need a comforter for winter or fall.
 This comforter is sold as an all-season comforter, but it may be too hot for the warmer months.
 I slept under it in cool and temperate weather, and I felt comfortable and warm.

 RELATED: Best Reviewed Comforters

-- You struggle with sleeping hot.
-If you overheat during the night, this might not be the comforter for you.
-It is not the most breathable comforter, so you might get that sweaty, clammy feeling.
-Down alternatives sometimes lack airflow, so you might want to consider a down comforter if you need a cooler sleeping comforter.
+- Hot sleepers.
+For those who overheat during the night, this might not be the comforter because it is not very breathable and could cause sleepers to get that sweaty, clammy feeling.
+Down alternatives sometimes lack airflow, so hot sleepers might want to consider a down comforter if they need something that sleeps cooler.

-- You need a warm–weather comforter.
+- Those who need a warm–weather comforter.
 This comforter is medium-weight and meant to work all year, but it is probably too hot for the summer months.
 Those who need a summer comforter should consider a lighter-weight comforter.

-- The shell is made from 100 percent microfiber.
+- The shell is made from 100% microfiber.

 - The fill is 77 ounces of a hypoallergenic Down Alternative Polyfill.

-- The comforter is constructed with a baffle box design and double needle stitch.
+- The comforter is constructed with a baffle box design and a double-needle stitch.

 - The dimensions are 88″ X 90″

-The microfiber shell was generally soft to the touch.
-While I was sleeping under the comforter, it felt nice against my skin and did not have that starchy quality found in some down alternative comforters.
+The microfiber shell was generally soft to the touch so, while I was sleeping under the comforter, it felt nice against my skin and did not have that starchy quality found in some down alternative comforters.

-That being said, if you prefer a cotton feel or you want something even softer, I would consider putting the Superior in a duvet cover.
+That being said, those who prefer a cotton feel or you want something even softer should consider putting the Superior in a duvet cover.

 For a down alternative comforter, the Superior has surprisingly good loft.
-The comforter has a baffle box design, which allows the 77 ounces of synthetic fill to fully expand.
-Even though this is an all-season comforter, it has a full body.
+The comforter has a baffle box design, which allows the 77 ounces of synthetic fill to fully expand so, even though this is an all-season comforter, it has a full body.

 While lying under this comforter in a cold room, I felt very warm and insulated.
-Simply using the Superior with a top sheet, I did not feel cold spots at the seams.
-This is most likely due to the baffle box and double-needle stitch.
+Simply using the Superior with a top sheet, I did not feel cold spots at the seams which is most likely due to the baffle box and double-needle stitch.

-This comforter is advertised as all-season, but I think it could be too warm for the summer season.
-On one warmer night, I had to take the comforter off in order to cool down.
+This comforter is advertised as all-season, but I think it could be too warm for the summer season and, on one warmer night, I had to take the comforter off in order to cool down.
 However, I do run hot, so cooler sleepers may have a different experience with the Superior.

-In terms of breathability, the Superior is decent for a down alternative.
-That being said, I did feel clammy and sweaty at times.
-If you want better airflow, you should consider a lighter down alternative or down comforter.
+In terms of breathability, the Superior is decent for a down alternative but, that being said, I did feel clammy and sweaty at times.
+Those who want better airflow should consider a lighter down alternative or down comforter.

 One of the benefits of a down alternative comforter is the easy washing and cleaning.
 Most down comforters need to be dry cleaned, but down alternatives like the Superior can be washed and dried at home.